-Whereas fixed numbers are linked to a physical address, non-fixed VoIP numbers don’t require a fixed address and instead can be associated with any geographical location.
-VoIP accounts with non-fixed numbers can be created with any address where the VoIP user chooses, which is great for small businesses who want to offer a local presence.
+A non-fixed VoIP number is a number that can be associated with any geographical location and doesn’t require s fixed address.
+VoIP accounts with non-fixed numbers can be created with any address where the VoIP user chooses, which is great for small businesses that want to offer a local presence.

 These types of numbers are also known as “virtual phone numbers” and are commonly issued by free services such as Skype and Google Voice.
 They rarely require anything more than an email registration and maybe some payment information if relevant, though access to these platforms tends to be free.

 Because these services offer great flexibility for global communication, such as in the case of facilitating collaboration between remote teams, the non-fixed VoIP numbers issued by these types of Web services certainly have their place in business.
 For example, if your company has employees in different countries, they could be contacted without incurring charges for long-distance or international calling.

 Non-fixed VoIP numbers are ideal for enabling some of those more business-oriented features.
 For instance, someone with a fixed VoIP line might request a virtual phone numbers through their VoIP provider who will often charge a fee each virtual number, and this number could be issued with a specific area code so that when someone calls the virtual line, the call is registered as being local but is automatically forwarded to a non-local number.

 While they have business purposes, non-fixed VoIP lines are more frequently used for personal use and generally lack the breadth of professional features that people would typically associate with VoIP telephony.
 VoIP services with Nextiva, Vonage or other providers come with dozens of advanced cloud calling features such as call flip, which lets you move calls from one device to another at the press of a button, while you won’t find nearly as many capabilities on non-fixed lines, and certainly not as many business-oriented capabilities.